supanutjarukulgowit/google_search_web_api/README.md

 using vscode debug tool
 ![](images/tutorial/start_debug.png)
 ![](images/tutorial/debug.png)
-select user and keyword and run debug./ sorry for the inconvenience way to start the server I havd a plan to deploy api to cloud provider using docker but I'm not quite good at it./ as you can see in the project I have 2 services so it's easy to maintain when deploy to real server using docker.
+select user and keyword and run debug. \
+sorry for the inconvenience way to start the server I havd a plan to deploy api to cloud provider using docker but I'm not quite good at it.\
+as you can see in the project I have 2 services so it's easy to maintain when deploy to real server using docker.

 # To start database using docker